giraffe-fsharp/Giraffe/README.md

 ### text

 `text` sets or modifies the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers which attempt to modify the HTTP headers of the response cannot be executed afterwards anymore.
+This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.

-The different between `text` an `setBodyAsString` is that this http handler also sets the `Content-Type` HTTP header to `text/plain`.
+The different between `text` and `setBodyAsString` is that this http handler also sets the `Content-Type` HTTP header to `text/plain`.

 #### Example: